 One of the most common questions I get asked by readers is how to afford to be a stay-at-home mom on one income.
 I get it.
 When you’ve been used to living on two-incomes with no kids, it can be difficult to drop down to one income PLUS the additional expenses that come with having a baby.

-But the good news is, there are lots of simple ways to save money.
+But the good news is, there are lots of simple ways to save money, as well as creative ways to save money.
 I’ve written quite a few posts about saving money which I’ll link to below, and I’ve also got tons of other ideas.

-I’ve put together this list of over 100 money-saving ideas and it’ll continue growing as I come up with new strategies to save money!
+I’ve put together this list of over 100 money-saving ideas (and some free money hacks) and it’ll continue growing as I come up with new strategies to save money!

 100+ Simple Ways to Save Money